supuna97/expressjs_mvc/README.md

-# NodeJS Express with Layered Architecture
+# NodeJS Express with Layered Architecture sample desion
 - NodeJS Express with MVC without DB connection.
 - This is for beginners, how to get started with nodeJS Express.